 If you're interested in our program, read on below to find out what volunteering involves.
 The program operates on weekdays and prospective volunteers need basic computer skills.
+PROV is currently not recruiting new volunteers.
+In the meantime, you may wish to add your name to our waiting list by following the instructions at the bottom of this page.

 Who can volunteer?

 While many volunteers are recruited through genealogical and historical societies, we welcome all kinds of volunteers.
 There is an increasing proportion of younger volunteers, university students and international students.
-We do not generally accept secondary school work placements as volunteers, however students can apply for our work experience program.
+We do not usually accept secondary school work placements as volunteers, however students can apply for our work experience program.

 PROV values the contribution of all volunteers.
 We embrace diversity and welcome applications from people of all cultural backgrounds, including Aboriginal and/or Torres Strait Islander people, as well as people with a disability.
 As such PROV offers reasonable adjustments for applicants with disabilities on request.